 The Great Migration: A timeline

 As the rains can occur late or early, it usually makes the migration calendar out of synch.
-This is why visitors are expected to plan a safari trip for an extended period as opposed to mere 2-3 days.
+This is why visitors are expected to plan a safari trip for an extended period as opposed to just 2–3 days.

-According to the months, here is a general outline of what events unfold in the Great wildebeest migration:
+According to the months, here is a general outline of what events unfold in the Great Wildebeest Migration:

 February to March

-Visitors may have the opportunity to see dramatic chases as the circle of life is portrayed in real-time.
-It is the lion pride that usually hunts down the calves but spectacles of leopards, cheetahs, jackals, hyena clans and even wild dogs chasing them can be seen.
+Visitors may have the opportunity to see dramatic chases as the circle of life is portrayed in real time.
+It is the lion pride that usually hunts down the calves, but spectacles of leopards, cheetahs, jackals, hyena clans, and even wild dogs chasing them can be seen.

-In May, the herds reach Central Serengeti and pick up the pace as the calves become stronger.
+In May, the herds reach the Central Serengeti and pick up the pace as the calves become stronger.

 These months also observe the mating season.
 Wildebeest, zebras, and other animals start heading north as they follow the thunderstorms.